Pinchas (Phinehas / Dark Skinned)

 In this portion of Scripture, God delivered news that must have been a devastating blow to Moses.
 He was told that although he would be allowed to see the Promised Land, he would never be allowed to enter.
 (Numbers 27:12–14)

-Moses still showed concern for the flock, even when he knew he would not be the one taking them into the Land; he asked the Lord to appoint a man over the assembly.
+Even when Moses knew he would not be the one taking them into the Land, he still showed concern for the flock by asking the Lord to appoint a man over the assembly.

 God asked Moses to transfer his authority of leadership to Joshua (Yehoshua) by the laying on of hands.
 This is a physical act to symbolize the transference of authority.